pylenin/purple-blue/content/posts/python-logging-guide.md

 13. [Advantages of configuring a Main Logger](#advantages-of-configuring-a-main-logger)

 ##### Introduction to Python Logging
-In general, Logging is an important activity in any non-trivial software development application.
-It informs you about the flow of events in your entire application with other useful metadata like the time at which an event occurred, the severity of the event, the line no. on which the event was logged, the function or the module in which the event triggered and so on.
+In general, Logging event is an important activity in any non-trivial software development application.
+It informs you about the flow of events in your entire application with other useful metadata like the time at which an event occurred, the severity of the event, the line number on which the event was logged, the function or the module in which the event triggered and so on.
 You can easily control the type of information you decide to include in our log files and also the way it shows up.

 ##### Can we not achieve the same with print statements?